intmus/inttheory19-20/_14-secondary-dominant-functions/a1-ex-secdoms.md

 This unit will be your first introduction of *functional* accidentals--meaning altered notes that are critical to the function of a chord rather than embellishing non-chord tone accidentals of diatonic harmony.
 So this marks the beginning of our studies of *chromatic* harmony.
 As you read on, remember that *all* tonal harmony relates back to the function and voice-leading that we established in studying diatonic harmony.

-## Introducting secondary dominant chords
+## Introducing secondary dominant chords

 Secondary dominant chords share possibly the closest relationship to diatonic progressions and are an obvious starting point for studying chromatic harmony, because they are simply an elaboration of circle-of-fifths progressions.
 Let's begin looking at this by harmonizing the following progression in four-part harmony.
 Because it is full of root position triads, you will need to use multiple incomplete chords to use smooth voice-leading while avoiding errors.